MONTANA COWBOY HALL OF FAME Legacy INDUCTION

 Al’s passion for adventure led him to start riding bulls at local rodeos around 17 years of age.
 In June 1952, just as his parents’ ranch got electricity, a phone, and new tractor, Al graduated from high school and left home.
 He recalled climbing out of the “bowl” of Irvine Flats and looking back toward the homestead, aware of the trail of dust marking his departure.
 Al moved to Scottsdale, Arizona and began teaching horseback riding lessons at The Judson, a private prep school, which closed in 1999, after 70 years of operation.
 It was there where he met his first wife, Marcia Labour.

 He served in the Army and was stationed in Germany during the Korean War in the early 1950s.
-After returning from Germany, he continued riding bulls and starting riding bareback broncs.
+After returning from Germany, he continued riding bulls and started riding bareback broncs.
 He competed in rodeos across Montana, Idaho, Wyoming, Washington, Oregon and Canada, where he participated as an outback rider in the chuckwagon races at the Calgary Stampede.
 During one bull riding season, he fractured a vertebra in his lower back.
 Not wanting to miss any events, he stuffed sponge rubber in his pants and finished the season.

 In the 1960s, with the success of his rodeo winnings, he and Marcia bought a ranch in Mountain Meadows near Ronan, which became the Z/J Outfit.
 They raised cattle, hay and potatoes.
 Between seasonal ranching chores they would take hunters into the Bob Marshall on pack trips.
 They were in charge of the mules and horses and often camped near the site of what is now Hungry Horse Dam before it was flooded.
 Following their divorce, he became a single father to his two children, Cindy and Steve.
 To help supplement earnings from his farm, Al hayed neighbors’ fields and drove truck collecting milk from local dairies.